-Dunyazad entered a ominous antechamber, decorated with a wood-framed mirror with a design of wooden carvings.
-Dunyazad walked away from that place, not knowing that it was indeed the wrong way.
+Socrates entered a looming library, that had many solomonic columns.
+Socrates walked away from that place, not knowing that it was indeed the wrong way.

-Dunyazad entered a archaic triclinium, tastefully offset by a fire in a low basin framed by a pattern of pearl inlay.
-And that was where the encounter between the sister of Scheherazade named Dunyazad and a lady of the Imperial Court named Murasaki Shikibu took place.
-Dunyazad offered advice to Murasaki Shikibu in the form of a story.
-So Dunyazad began, "It seems to me that this place we find ourselves reminds me of when..."
+Socrates entered a looming hedge maze, , within which was found a beautiful fresco.
+And that was where the encounter between a philosopher named Socrates and a lady of the Imperial Court named Murasaki Shikibu took place.
+Socrates offered advice to Murasaki Shikibu in the form of a story.
+So Socrates began, "It seems to me that this place we find ourselves reminds me of when..."